 These principles are set within the legal framework of Mexico’s Political Constitution.
 He went on to describe one of the main citizen participation mechanisms, ‘Community Promotion Committees’, and the role of committee leaders (Vocales) in promoting the participation of PROSPERA beneficiaries and their families.
 In particular, he noted their right to raise issues with the operations and legal staff of the programme.
 Jaime also talked about the ‘Sentinel Point’ initiative being run by PROSPERA, which is an annual nationwide survey to assess the perspective of beneficiaries of the PROSPERA programme.

 The webinar session finished with participants answering questions from the online audience.
 The webinar was moderated by Alice Livingstone, Social Protection Adviser, HelpAge International.

 Next in the Webinar Series

 The next webinar on social accountability in social protection will take place on 1st March and will explore in more depth the different approaches to social accountability, the social protection design principles which strengthen accountability, issues of sustainability and scale up, and inclusion and accessibility of accountability mechanisms.

 The final webinar will take place on 29th March and will consider the enabling environment for social accountability in areas such as legal frameworks, international conventions and instruments, the willingness and capacity of state actors to respond, and the role of information systems and technology in accountability.

 For further information, please contact: [email protected]

 Watch the webinar recording here!

-This blog post is published as part of the Webinar Series, which brings together the summaries of webinars organised by socialprotection.org and partners on a variety of themes related to social protection.
-If you have any thoughts on the topic discussed, we would love to hear them.
-Please add your comments below and we will get back to you.
+This blog post is part of the Social Accountability Series, which brings together the summaries of webinars organised by IPC-IG and HelpAge International on the topic.
+Please join the Social accountability in the delivery of social protection online community if you are interested in following the most recent discussions on the topic.
+If you have any thoughts on this webinar summary, we would love to hear from you.
+Please add your comments below!